o1-labs/proof-systems/book/src/specs/kimchi.md

 	- the 15 registers/witness columns
 	- the 6 sigmas
 	- optionally, the runtime table
+1. if using lookup:
+	- add the lookup sorted polynomials
+	- add the lookup aggreg polynomial
+	- add the combined table polynomial
+	- if present, add the runtime table polynomial
 1. Create an aggregated evaluation proof for all of these polynomials at $\zeta$ and $\zeta\omega$ using $u$ and $v$.